 - Academic Tutoring

-- Tuition Waivers for Program Level Writing and Math Courses
+- Tuition Waivers for Qualifying Writing and Math Courses

-- Students must meet with STAR Program Advisor regularly and complete an Academic Success Plan
+- Students must meet with STAR Program Advisor at least twice a term and complete an Academic Success Plan.

-- Students must submit their grades to the STAR Program Advisor at midterm for every term.
+- Students must submit their grades to the STAR Program Advisor at midterm each term.

 - Students must be enrolled in writing and math every term until they reach program-level requirements.